kunhwiko/concepts/cloud/kubernetes/I-security.md

 ##### Step 3: Admission Control Plugins
 ```
-a) Admission controller is code that intercepts requests to the API server after authorization but prior to storing objects into etcd.
+a) Admission controller is code that intercepts requests to the API server after authorization but prior to storing
+   objects into etcd.
 All admission control steps must pass for the request to succeed.
-b) Admission controllers can validate (e.g. denies requests if exceeding resource limits) or mutate (e.g. create namespace if it does not exist) requests.
+b) Admission controllers can validate (e.g. deny requests that exceed resource limits) or mutate (e.g. create namespace
-   Mutating admission controllers are invoked before validating admission controllers and can modify requests and objects sent to the API server.
+   if it does not exist) requests.
+Mutating admission controllers are invoked before validating admission controllers.
 c) Admission plugins can be compiled or dynamic (i.e. run as webhooks and do not require restart of API server).
 ```